-The question of what is the meaning (or purpose) of life has been considered by philosophers since the beginning of time.
-Even our cave-dwelling ancestors may have pondered this very question as they were about to be gobbled up by a hungry T-Rex… while wondering “What’s the point”…chomp!
+The question of what is the meaning of life has been considered by philosophers since the beginning of time.
+Even our cave-dwelling ancestors probably pondered this very question as they were about to be gobbled up by a hungry T-Rex… Thinking “What’s the point”…chomp!

-Religion tries to give us answers to this question but generally tells us that we have a specific purpose or ‘mission’ in life but doesn’t go as far as telling us what it is.
+Religion gives us answers to this question by telling us that we have a specific purpose or mission in life but doesn’t go as far as telling us what that might be.

-There are so many possible purposes for humankind, for example; We may be here to supply nutrition to some other greater being.
-Sci-fi moviemakers tend to prefer this one but if it’s true then there would be little point in getting up in the mornings and most of us would prefer not to know about it.
+There are so many possible purposes for humankind, for example; We may be here to supply nutrition to some other greater being?
+Sci-fi moviemakers tend to prefer this one, but if it’s true then there would be little point in getting up in the mornings, and most of us would prefer not to know about our nutritional farm animal role.

-The great philosopher Plato never really came up with a clear answer either, stating that man is;
+The great philosopher Plato never really came up with a clear answer either by stating that man is;

-Does this mean that our purpose in life is to forever search for our purpose or meaning in life which would be a never-ending task?
+It’s not the most helpful of responses as it raises more questions than it answer’s.
+Does this mean that our purpose in life is to be forever searching for meaning which is a never-ending task?

-As you can see, we are unable to get an answer to the question which means we need to approach this problem from a different angle.
+As you can see, we are unable to get an answer to this most important question.
+This means that we need to apply some Clever logic and approach this question from a different angle.

-is that the question refers to the ‘meaning of life’ which is a generalization of life and all living creatures.
-This is because our modern technology-driven society has a fixation on fitting things into boxes that meet specified criteria.
-This oversimplification of life is due to the need to force data into binary, on-off logic-only computer systems when we are generally illogical and unpredictable.
-‘One-size fits all’ simply doesn’t exist which is why even the most powerful computer-based A. I. systems will always fail to identify the true meaning of life.
+The Problem is that the question refers to the ‘meaning of life’ which is a generalization of life and all living things including trees, and even amoeba.
+This is because modern society has a fixation on neatly fitting things into boxes to meet specified criteria.
+This ‘one-size fits all’ simply doesn’t work in our fluid human existence.

-Working with the belief that there is a ‘meaning’ to life and it is not possible to give a generalized answer leads us to realize that the answer we are looking for may be specific to each individual and not general.
+Working with the belief that there is a ‘meaning’ to life but it is not possible to give a generalized (includes everyone and everything) answer, leads us to realize that the answer we are looking for may be specific to each individual and not general.

 - Because we are all different